oviche/Labs-PracticalBinaryAnalysis/README.md

 # Labs-PracticalBinaryAnalysis
-solution of exercises of Practical Binary Analysis book
+solutions of exercises of Practical Binary Analysis book